30 August 2020

 ▪️ We do not refer to a person’s race, colour, religion, sexual orientation, gender self-identification, or physical ability unless it is pertinent to the story.

-▪️ We avoid stereotypes of race, gender, age, religion, ethnicity, geography, sexual orientation, disability, physical appearance or social status.
+▪️ We avoid stereotypes of race, sex, age, religion, ethnicity, geography, sexual orientation, disability, physical appearance or social status.
 And we take particular care in crime stories.

 ▪️ We take special care when reporting on children or those who are otherwise unable to give consent to be interviewed.
 While some minors, such as athletes, may be used to being interviewed, others might have little understanding of the implications of talking to the media.
 So when unsure, or when dealing with particularly sensitive subjects, we err on the side of seeking parental consent.
 Likewise, we take special care when using any material posted to social media by minors, as they may not understand the public nature of their postings.